medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 The steps to create an OpenMRS interoperability workflow are:

 1. Profile the workflow in terms of what data needs to be exchanged between OpenMRS and the CHT application.
 1. Set up a test environment including an OpenMRS instance, a CHT instance, and OpenHIM.
-The [interoperability project](https://github.com/medic/cht-interoperability) has docker compose files so that you can set this up locally by running `startup.sh up-test` in the interoperability project.
+The [interoperability project](https://github.com/medic/cht-interoperability) has docker compose files so that you can set this up locally by running `startup.sh up-openmrs` in the interoperability project.
-1. Create or find concepts in OpenMRS that represent any data that needs to be exchanged.
+1. Create or find [concepts](https://guide.openmrs.org/configuration/managing-concepts-and-metadata/)  in OpenMRS that represent any data that needs to be exchanged.
-1. Configure [outbound push]({{< ref "building/reference/app-settings/outbound" >}}) and forms in the CHT application to match the interoperability workflow.
+1. [Configure outbound push and forms]({{< ref "building/guides/interoperability/cht-config" >}}) in the CHT application to match the interoperability workflow.
 1. Test and debug any configuration issues in the test environment.
 1. Once the configuration is confirmed to be working as expected, start deploying to production by uploading the CHT configuration to production.
 1. Add any OpenMRS concepts or forms to production.
-1. Set OpenMRS credentials and CHT credentials in the interoperability project, and start it in a production deployment.
+1. [Set OpenMRS credentials and CHT credentials](#starting-the-interop-project)  in the interoperability project, and start it in a production deployment.

 ## Technical Overview